angrykim/agusmakmun.github.io/_posts/2018-05-30-Network_analysis_for_Anti-money_laundering_2.md

 Previous posts did not mention **Directed network**.
 However, in general, when you detect fraud or abuse events in finance, We use a directed network.
 This is very useful for understanding the flow of money and others

-So today, I'm goiing to talk about HITS algorithm and the way how we can calculate in a directed network.
+So today, I want to talk about a little difficult topic of directed network graph.

-More over, You will see why i put this topic here and how do i nomally use it for detecting abuse events in finance.
+Acutally, I'm goiing to talk about `HITS algorithms`. it is nomally used in Network graph analysis for the purpose of

+**"Extracting important web pages from link structure"**

+Once you understand `HITS algorithms`, You will see how we can apply it to financial data set to detect abuse, fraud, and others.

 **Example:**